iamKrishnendu/mindspin/README.md

-# mindspin
+# TestLeaf
-This is a public repository created for MindSpin QA hackathon project
+This repository contains BDD based test automation framework.
+Where test has been developed using cucumber features.